Your Vehicle Emissions Inspection Report (known simply as "VIR") contains a wealth of information about your emissions inspection.

 Related Topic: Why did my vehicle fail? / Waiver information.

-Waiver - The vehicle passed the visual inspection, gas cap pressure test, visible smoke inspection, and all vehicle manufacturer mandated warranty repairs have been satisfied.
+Waiver - The vehicle passed the visual inspection, visible smoke inspection, and all vehicle manufacturer mandated warranty repairs have been satisfied.
 However, tailpipe emissions test results have continued to exceed the applicable standard(s) for tailpipe emissions and the citizen has spent the required dollar amount for repairs performed by a Certified Emissions Repair Technician employed at a Certified Emissions Repair Facility.
 The vehicle is allowed to register for one registration cycle to operate on the commonwealth's highways.
 For information about the waiver process, please see the web page Why did my vehicle fail? / Waiver information.

 Failed/Invalid - an inspection that results in a failed/invalid due to rpm and/or dilution is an inspection that could not be completed accurately.

 The bar code and TIN are used to transfer and verify inspection information.
 The Department of Motor Vehicles may ask for the TIN during the registration renewal process.